Table of Contents

 The Components of the Procure-to-Pay Process

-The individual processes involved in procure-to-pay include:
+The individual processes involved in a typical procure-to-pay cycle include:

-Towards Procure-to-Pay With Integration and Automation
+Achieving Procure-to-Pay With Integration and Automation

-- PunchOut catalogs.
-PunchOut catalogs integrate B2B eCommerce stores with eProcurement platforms.
+- PunchOut catalogs: PunchOut catalogs integrate B2B eCommerce stores with eProcurement platforms.
 They allow a buyer to select an approved seller’s catalog from within their eProcurement platform and shop as normal.
 Instead of checking out, they transfer the shopping cart data back to the eProcurement system, and a requisition order is automatically created.

 What Are the Benefits of an iPaaS Solution?